Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Jolly good show.

-Never makes the YouTube highlights package.
+YouTube highlights package.

 The yellow tape going around the pool in the kitchen.

-So, yeah, they're out there.
+So yeah, they're out there.

-with the shortest lasting 12 seconds and the longest sustaining flight for about 59 seconds.
+the longest sustaining flight for about 59 seconds.

 Wow.

-And that's actually the world's, I think the world's shortest flight
+And that's actually the world's, I think the world's shortest flight is around that mark.

 It's somewhere in the UK to a little island.